Summary The ATMega Control Board Manual details a platform using the ATMega32 microcontroller for high-speed, real-time embedded processing. It features 32KB Flash, 2KB SRAM, and 1KB EEPROM memory, alongside an 8-channel 10-bit ADC, DS1307 RTC, and RS232 communication via a MAX232 transceiver. The b

 Using The Buzzer:

 The buzzer is activated through digital high output on PD4.
 A logical low on PD4 will deactivate the audio output.
-For applications requiring PD4 reallocation, the J1 jumper may be disengaged, effectively decoupling the buzzer from the port pin and preserving I/O resource availability.
+For applications requiring PD4 reallocation, you can disengage the J1 jumper to decouple the buzzer from the port pin and preserve I/O resource availability.

 Chapter 11 – Power Supply: